mattwendels/tfs-build-notifications/README.md

 ![Build succeeded](/docs/images/build-passed.png)

+### Application

+.Net 4.5 Windows Forms application using Owin, Nancy and SignalR to self host and run the website dashboard.

 #### Installer

 Coming soon!
-For now, clone the repo and compile the Tfs.Build.Notifications.Tray application to run.
+For now, clone the repo and compile the Tfs.Build.Notifications.Tray project to run.